bitrix24/b24restdocs/api-reference/timeman/timecontrol/timeman-timecontrol-reports-settings-get.md

 >
 > Who can execute the method: any user

-The method `timeman.timecontrol.reports.settings.get` is used to retrieve user settings for generating the report interface of the time control tool.
+The method `timeman.timecontrol.reports.settings.get` is used to retrieve user settings for building the reporting interface of the time control tool.

 ## Parameters